tobiasdemaine/SolidState/README.md

 The platform is broken into 2 contracts.
 The Artwork contract and The Gallery contract.

 Each Artwork Contract is it own trading platform, managing its own buy and sell orders.
-This creates indepence of the contract from exisiting only specific a trading platforms.
+This creates independence of the contract from exisiting only specific a trading platforms.
 The price of the Artwork's shares adjusts the artworks price.
+Ultmately "the market" definesthe priceof the artwork.

 The Gallery contract is a group of lists (collections) of Artworks with a visiblity switch.